 Specifically, I wanted a recipe that didn’t involve making wontons from scratch (although that is definitely the best, if you have the time).

 This quick and easy soup was a BIG hit.
-When I served it, my youngest claimed he didn’t like pot stickers and wasn’t going to eat them.
+When I served it, my youngest claimed he didn’t like wontons and wasn’t going to eat them.
 Then he tried a bite and immediately changed his mind.

-Once we ladle up our soup, we just cut the pot stickers into smaller bits with the side of our spoon.
+If you’re using pot stickers, once you ladle up your soup, we just cut the pot stickers into smaller bits with the side of your spoon.
 It’s a small price to pay for a meal that’s on the table in about 20 minutes.

 Feel free to add more vegetables to this soup.
 I think mushrooms would be great, but since not everyone around here agrees with me, I leave them out.